Praxair (PX) Q1 2017 Results - Earnings Call Transcript

 Matthew J. White - Praxair, Inc.

 Sure.
-So I think, Bob, at one point, if you want to call it the peak, maybe it wasn't the peak.
+So I think Bob, at one point, if you want to call it the peak, maybe it wasn't the peak.
 But our upstream energy business was probably as much as 5-plus percent, almost 6% of global sales.
 It tends to be higher margin business.
 You have a lot of merchant business there.
 You get better a packaged business to serve the oil patch.
 I'd say – and that's direct.
 That's more direct oil well service.

 Clearly there's an indirect portion that's in the manufacturing side of things.
 And this does not really include that.
 So that number has pretty much plummeted to maybe 2% or less.
-And all that we have left is really what I'd characterize as sort of enhanced oil recovery, the onsite ones, where you'll have say, a large nitrogen plant in a massive field and you get paid a fixed fee.
+And all that we have left is really what I'd characterize as sort of enhanced oil recovery, the onsite ones, where you'll have, say, a large nitrogen plant in a massive field and you get paid a fixed fee.

 The merchant piece is pretty much down.
-Mexico is down 80-plus percent; U.S., probably similar numbers, at least 70-plus percent; Canada is probably down by now 50% and will drop again here this quarter.
-So pretty dramatic decline.
+Mexico is down 80-plus percent; U.S., probably similar numbers, at least 70-plus percent; Canada is probably down by now 50%, and will drop again here this quarter.
+So, pretty dramatic decline.

 As far as a recovery for us, we would need two things to happen.
 Number one, we need completions.
 So these things called DUCs, the drilled but uncompleted wells, we need them to go back and complete them.
 The drilling itself is not a big thing for us.
 It'll help our packaged business, but it doesn't help our oil well service business.
 So the completions is number one.